uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/international-candidates.md

 ---
-title: "International teachers and trainees"
+title: "International trainees and teachers"
 description: |-
   There are lots of options for people from the EU or beyond to come and teach in England.
 We can help you see if you're ready and guide